Archives de la Ville de Bruxelles / Archief van de Stad Brussel

 Wednesday to Friday from 8 a.m. to 4 p.m.
 (Distribution of documents from 8 a.m. to 3 p.m.)

 The reading room is closed on Monday, Saturday, Sunday and public holidays.

-The reading room is close in July and August
+The reading room is closed in July and August.

 Documents can only be consulted in the reading room of the Archives of the City of Brussels.
 Access to the reading room is free, but visitors have to register beforehand and be in possession of an identity card or passport.

 Documents cannot be requested by phone, email or letter.

 Certain documents (those less than one hundred years old and subject to privacy laws) may require authorisation before being consulted.
 The form to make a request to consult such documents can be found here: